jancarloviray/blog/_posts/2017-01-30-add-firewall-to-linux-server-with-ufw.md

 ---
 layout: post
-title: Add Firewall to Linux Server with UFW?
+title: Add Firewall to Linux Server with UFW
 permalink: blog/add-firewall-to-linux-server-with-ufw/
 comments: True
 excerpt_separator: <!--more-->
 ---

 So, you have your own server?
-Setting up a firewall on your server is very important once your server is up and running.
+Setting up a firewall on your server is very important once it is up and running.
 Thanks to `ufw`, doing this is fairly easy!
 Here's a basic setup flow:

 ## Setup Basic Firewall